adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Good, your Majesty.
 The Growleywogs will join us."
 "No!" cried the astonished King.

 "Yes, indeed," said the General.
 "I have their promise."
 "But what reward do they demand?" inquired the King, suspiciously, for he knew how greedy the Growleywogs were.
-"They will take a few of the Oz people for their slaves,"
+"They will take a few of the Oz people for their slaves," replied Guph.

-replied Guph.

-He did not tell Roquat that the Growleywogs demand- ed twenty thousand slaves.
+He did not tell Roquat that the Growleywogs demanded twenty thousand slaves.

 "A very reasonable request, I’m sure," remarked the King.
 "I must congratulate you, Guph, upon the wonderful success of your journey."

 "But that is not all," said the General, proudly.
 The King was astonished.